-While around $438 per month is the average amount U.S. households spend on food, that doesn’t mean that’s how much you should budget for your own grocery bill each month.
-Instead, consider the food plans created by the United States Department of Agriculture, which detail monthly at-home food costs for November 2022, depending on four spending levels: thrifty, low cost, moderate cost and liberal.
+To determine how much you should be spending on groceries each month, consider the food plans created by the U.S. Department of Agriculture, which detail monthly at-home food costs for May 2023, depending on four spending levels: thrifty, low cost, moderate cost and liberal.

 These plans can help you estimate a monthly grocery budget based on the size of your household and what type of budget you’re working with.

 Spending Plan for Each Family Member